harvardinformatics/healthy-habits/healthy_habits_day3.md

 If you accidentally commit a large file to your local git repo and try to push it to your remote, you will find that you are not allowed to push.
 You then remove the file from your working directory and make a new commit documenting the deletion of the file, but you're still not allowed to push?
 Why?
 This is because your staging area (aka index, aka .git folder) still has a record of the time you commited that file.
 It's very hard to scrub your git history.
 Similarly, if you commit a password or access token, that commit will always display your sensitive information even if you overwrite the file in later commits.
 So how do we fix this?

-Git recommends using the tool [git filter-repo](https://github.com/newren/git-filter-repo) to rewrite your commit history. git filter-repo is a very lightweight but powerful tool with many features, but I will only cover common use cases here.
+Git recommends using the tool [git filter-repo :octicons-link-external-24:](https://github.com/newren/git-filter-repo){:target="_blank"} to rewrite your commit history. git filter-repo is a very lightweight but powerful tool with many features, but I will only cover common use cases here.

-First, install git filter-repo by downloading the [single python file](https://github.com/newren/git-filter-repo/blob/main/git-filter-repo) and putting it in your $PATH.
+First, install git filter-repo by downloading the [single python file :octicons-link-external-24:](https://github.com/newren/git-filter-repo/blob/main/git-filter-repo){:target="_blank"} and putting it in your $PATH.
 Then running `chmod u+x git-filter-repo` to make it executable.
 You can then run the tool by navigating to your repo and entering `git filter-repo`.

 To remove files larger than some size (K, M, and G for kilobytes, megabytes, and gigabytes, respectively):